Aias/words/Commonplace/Lost-and-found edges.md

   - objects #objects
   - painting #painting
 ---
-“Technically, everything we draw and paint should have lost-and-found edges.
+> “Technically, everything we draw and paint should have lost-and-found edges.
 The idea is that you can stress or emphasize some boundaries with a found or hard boundary while minimizing other areas with a lost or soft boundary.
 Soft or lost edges help you to connect and mass together adjacent objects and shapes, avoiding the cut-out-and-pasted-down look of a painting done entirely with hard, found edges.”

-— Charles Reid, *Pulling Your Paintings Together* *[Planning Lost and Found Edges (Reid).pdf][1]*
+> — Charles Reid, *Pulling Your Paintings Together, [Planning Lost and Found Edges (Reid).pdf][1]*

 [1]: Lost-and-found%20edges.html.resources/Planning%20Lost%20and%20Found%20Edges%20(Reid).pdf